inkline/inkline.io/src/pages/docs/preface/index.md

 ---

 # About Inkline
+## Inkline is the intuitive UI Components library that gives you the foundation for building high quality, accessible, and customizable Vue.js Design Systems.

-## Inkline is the customizable Vue.js UI Library that favors not only **User Interface** and **User Experience**, but also **Developer Experience**, using a consistent and expressive API.
+Inkline aims to provide a great User Interface (UI), User Experience (UX), and Developer Experience (DX), using a consistent and expressive API.
 Inkline has been designed for creating flawless responsive web applications.

 In October 2019, Inkline has been awarded as a finalist for the <a href="https://osawards.com/vue/" rel="nofollow">Vue.js London 2019 Open Source Awards</a>, for the Developer Experience category.